lbl-srg/obc/specification/source/verification.rst

 controller (``Buildings.Controls.OBC.CDL.Continuous.LimPID``)
 provides its algorithm and parameters.
 ALC controller tracks the temperature in degree Fahrenheit, while the CDL implementation expects inputs in SI units.
+An additional implementation difference is that for cooling applications an ALC controller uses direct action, whereas an CDL controller uses reverese action.
+ALC controller outputs results as percentages (0-100), while the CDL controller ouputs the signal between 0 and 1, thus all ALC controller gain parameters were converted accordingly.
+Both controllers were enabled throughout the performed validation test time period.
-Based on the differences in the implementation and default units we calculated:
+Based on these differences in the implementation we calculated:

 * The proportional CLD controller gain, :math:`k_{p,cdl}`, as a product of the ALC proportional controller gain, :math:`k_{p,alc}`, and the temperature unit conversion factor, :math:`u_{T,F,K}`: